Buddhism in the United States: Buddhist Churches of America

 The Buddhist Churches of America and the Honpa Hongwanji Mission of Hawaii are immigrant Buddhist organizations in the United States.
 The BCA is an affiliate of Japan's Nishi Hongwanji, a sect of Jōdo Shinshū, which is, in turn, a form of Pure Land Buddhism.
 Tracing its roots to the Young Men's Buddhist Association founded in San Francisco at the end of the 19th century and the Buddhist Mission of North America founded in 1899, it took its current form in 1944.
 All of the Buddhist Mission's leadership, along with almost the entire Japanese American population, had been interned during World War II.
-The name Buddhist Churches of America was adopted at Topaz War Relocation Center in Utah; the word "church" was used similar to a Christian house of worship.
+The name Buddhist Churches of America was adopted at Topaz War Relocation Center in Utah; the word "church" was used in analogy to a Christian house of worship.
 After internment ended, some members returned to the West Coast and revitalized churches there, while a number of others moved to the Midwest and built new churches.
 During the 1960s and 1970s, the BCA was in a growth phase and was very successful at fund-raising.
 It also published two periodicals, one in Japanese and one in English.
 However, since 1980, BCA membership declined.
 The 36 temples in the state of Hawaii of the Honpa Hongwanji Mission have a similar history.

 While a majority of the Buddhist Churches of America's membership are ethnically Japanese, some members have non-Asian backgrounds.
 Thus, it has limited aspects of export Buddhism.
 As involvement by its ethnic community declined, internal discussions advocated attracting the broader public.

-Nichiren: Soka Gakkai International
+Nichiren buddhism

-Soka Gakkai International (SGI) is perhaps the most successful of Japan's new religious movements that grew around the world after the end of World War II.
-Soka Gakkai, which means "Value Creation Society", is one of three sects of Nichiren Buddhism that came to the United States during the 20th century.
-The SGI expanded rapidly in the US, attracting non-Asian minority converts, chiefly African Americans and Latino, as well as the support of celebrities, such as Tina Turner, Herbie Hancock, and Orlando Bloom.
+Soka Gakkai, which means "Value Creation Society", is one of three sects of Nichiren Buddhism.
+It is considered a new religious movement from Japan that expanded after World War II.
+Soka Gakkai came to the United States with Daisaku Ikeda in the mid-20th century.
 Because of a rift with Nichiren Shōshū in 1991, the SGI has no priests of its own.
 Its main religious practice is chanting the mantra Nam Myōhō Renge Kyō and sections of the Lotus Sutra.
 Unlike schools such as Zen, Vipassanā, and Tibetan Buddhism, Soka Gakkai Buddhists do not practice meditative techniques other than chanting.
-An SGI YouTube series called "Buddhist in America" has over a quarter million views in total as of 2015.